egorsmkv/Scribosermo/extras/exporting/README.md

 - Using fixed normalization (required for streaming) slightly reduces WER from 3.7% to 4.4%
 - Enabling tflite optimization reduces performance too
+- Models containing a LSTM layer don't work in quantized tflite format (might be fixed after a tensorflow update)

 Edit the files to your needs: